Our Future Starts at Home

-For decades, the state has underinvested in homes— with too many Minnesota families left unhoused, home insecure, and shut out from homeownership opportunities.
-The state spends less than 1% of its budget on housing.
-This status quo complacency continues to exacerbate this crisis.
+- For decades, the state has underinvested in homes-with too many Minnesota families left unhoused, home insecure, and shut out from homeownership opportunities.

-- Minnesota’s constitution says that the PEOPLE of Minnesota can change the constitution to make the government work for us.
+- Minnesota’s constitution says that the people of Minnesota can change the constitution to make it work for us.

-A majority of the Senate and a majority of the House of Representatives must agree to put a proposed constitutional amendment on the ballot.
+A majority of the Senate and a majority of the House of Representatives must agree to put a proposed constitutional amendment on the ballot for the next statewide election.
 A majority of all Minnesotans who vote in the election must vote to approve the constitutional amendment.